Bush School of Government and Public Service: The Albritton Center for Grand Strategy

 The Albritton Center for Grand Strategy (CGS) defines it as its primary mission to assess the first principles behind American grand strategy.
 The Center adopts a critical approach to grand strategy, taking the view that the United States should seek alternatives to global primacy.
 The center offers opportunities for Bush School students to study and publish on grand strategy and is affiliated with the John Quincy Adams Society.
 Dr. Jasen Castillo and Dr. John Schuessler codirect the Albritton Center.

 Programs

 Intelligence Studies

 When the Bush School of Government & Public Service was established in 1997, President George H.W.
 Bush strongly desired a concentration in intelligence studies as part of the curriculum.
 Professor James Olson has used his lengthy career as a CIA undercover operative to teach intelligence.
 Student interest has been strong, and over 300 graduates have successfully completed the program.
 Today, the program is considered a top school for U.S. intelligence agencies and maintains practitioner expertise from the CIA, FBI, NSA, and U.S. military.
+Greg Vogle, former Deputy Director for Operations at the CIA, serves as Director of the Intelligence Studies Program.

 All students in the Master of International Affairs degree program are required to complete at least two concentrations as part of their degree requirements.
 The Intelligence as an Instrument of Statecraft concentration consists of three courses chosen from an offering of intelligence-related courses.